Tags

 When you run a role or playbook, you might not know or remember which tasks have which tags, or which tags exist at all.
 Ansible offers two command-line flags for ansible-playbook that help you manage tagged playbooks:

-- generate a list of available tags--list-tasks
+- --list-tags- generate a list of available tags

-, generate a preview of tagged tasks
+- --list-tasks- when used with- --tags tagnameor- --skip-tags tagname, generate a preview of tagged tasks

-in a playbook, role, or tasks file, you can display all available tags without running any tasks:
+For example, if you do not know whether the tag for configuration tasks is config or conf in a playbook, role, or tasks file, you can display all available tags without running any tasks:

 ansible-playbook example.yml --list-tags

-If you do not know which tasks have the tags configuration
+If you do not know which tasks have the tags configuration and packages, you can pass those tags and add --list-tasks.
+Ansible lists the tasks but does not execute any of them.

 ansible-playbook example.yml --tags "configuration,packages" --list-tasks